-28. Sustainable environmental management and productive and regenerative practices will remain a core aspect of UNDP assistance.
-The main goals will be to: (a) promote the integration of sound environmental management with national development policies and programmes; (b) protect and regenerate the environment and promote access to natural resources on which the poor can depend; and (c) foster equity and burden sharing in international cooperation to protect and enhance the global and regional environment.

-29. Good practices, such as pioneering an "ecovillage", under the Sustainable Environment Management Programme (SEMP), and pest management will be integrated into the community empowerment programme.
-Pilot initiatives to enhance community skills in natural-resource management will be complemented by increased policy support for sound environmental governance and resource mobilization in several areas, including biodiversity.
+- 28. Sustainable environmental management and productive and regenerative practices will remain a core aspect of UNDP assistance.
+The main goals will be to: (a) promote the integration of sound environmental management with national development policies and programmes; (b) protect and regenerate the environment and promote access to natural resources on which the poor can depend; and (c) foster equity and burden sharing in international cooperation to protect and enhance the global and regional environment. - 29.
+Good practices, such as pioneering an 'eco-village', under the Sustainable Environment Management Programme (SEMP), and pest management will be integrated into the community empowerment programme.
+Pilot initiatives to enhance community skills in resource-management will be complemented by increased policy support for sound environmental governance and resource mobilization in several areas, including biodiversity.
 SEMP will develop natural-resource management opportunities in the Chittagong Hill Tracts and address emerging environmental issues.

+30. The main outcomes include:
-(a) Establishing a national environmental policy that promotes a participatory approach in environment and natural-resource management; enhancing the capacity for environmental policy formulation and effective implementation; creating a database of national agro-ecological zones and graphic information systems (GIS) for public and private use;

-(b) Mainstreaming environmental concerns in the activities of nine line ministries, assigning environmental focal points in ministries and departments and institutionalizing environmental screening mechanisms;

-(c) Making information and statistics on environmental issues available and using them for policy planning and public awareness;

-(d) Increasing the number of alternative and environment-friendly livelihood options; establishing the use of participatory environmental management practices in urban and rural areas through eco-villages, the creation of common-property resource areas and local and national planning, which will include local disaster action plans, ecologically critical areas (ECA) and waste management; increasing awareness through advocacy, education and training;

-(e) Setting up national policy and multi-donor comprehensive disaster management programme; promoting compliance with international environmental treaties, conventions and agreements through effective policy implementation and enhanced environmental management capacity at the national, regional and local levels;
+- (a) Establishing national environmental policy that promotes a participatory approach in environment and natural-resources management, enhancing the capacity for environmental policy formulation and effective implementation.; creating a database of national agro-ecological zones and graphic information systems (GIS) for public and private use; - (b) Mainstreaming environmental concerns in the activities of nine line ministries, assigning environmental focal points in ministries and departments and institutionalizing environmental screening mechanisms; - (c) Making information and statistics on environmental issues available and using them for policy planning and public awareness; - (d) Increasing the number of alternative and environment-friendly livelihood options; establishing the use of participatory environmental management practices in urban and rural areas through eco-villages, the creation of common-property resource areas and local and national planning which will include local disaster action plans, ecologically critical areas (ECA) and waste management; increasing awareness through advocacy, education and training; - (e) Setting up national policy and multi-donor comprehensive disaster management programme promoting compliance with international environmental treaties, conventions and agreements through effective policy implementation and enhanced environmental management capacity at national, regional and local levels; - (f) Establishing global, regional and national ICT networks for the development and exchange of sustainable environmental best practices, e.g.,

-(f) Establishing global, regional and national ICT networks for the development and exchange of sustainable environmental best practices (e.g., Sustainable Development Networking Programme (SDNP), Asia-Pacific Development Information Programme (APDIP); setting up automated monitoring and evaluation systems in environment and food security initiatives to bring about policy reform;
+Sustainable Development Network (SDN), Asia-Pacific Development Information Programme (APDIP); setting up automated monitoring and evaluation systems in environment and food security initiatives to bring about policy reform;

-(g) Enhancing household food security in three to five CEP areas, including LDF, through good practices in agriculture and environmental management.
+(g) Enhancing household food security three to five CEP areas, including LDF, through good practices in agriculture and environmental management.